Aliases for CCL17 Gene

 GeneCards Summary for CCL17 Gene

-CCL17 (Chemokine (C-C Motif) Ligand 17) is a Protein Coding gene.
-Diseases associated with CCL17 include eosinophilic pneumonia and paragonimiasis.
-Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
+CCL17 (C-C Motif Chemokine Ligand 17) is a Protein Coding gene.
+Diseases associated with CCL17 include Eosinophilic Pneumonia and Paragonimiasis.
+Among its related pathways are Peptide ligand-binding receptors and IL4-mediated signaling events.
 GO annotations related to this gene include receptor binding and CCR4 chemokine receptor binding.

 UniProtKB/Swiss-Prot for CCL17 Gene